BenYemini/FantasyTeamCreator/README.md

 The remaining budget is: 0.9
 ````
 **We can see that the left budget is very small and our team is pretty good!!**.
-(This team was built just before Game-Week 11 - and made 51 Round Points!).
+(This team was built just before Game-Week 11 - and made 60 Round Points).
 ## Main Classes
 ### FantasyTeamCreator